-Nevada judges may issue an arrest warrant if the police or prosecutor show probable cause that the suspect committed the criminal activity described in the complaint.
+Nevada judges issue arrest warrants when the police or prosecutor can show probable cause that the suspect (the person to be arrested) has committed a criminal offense.
 Judges will also issue an arrest warrant if a grand jury indicts the suspect.

-A defense attorney can challenge an arrest’s validity whether the arrest was executed with or without a warrant.
+A defense attorney can challenge the validity of an arrest whether the arrest was executed with or without a warrant.
 If the arrest warrant was issued or executed illegally, the attorney may be able to get enough evidence excluded to cause the D.A. to drop the charges.

 - 1. How do I find out if I have a warrant in Las Vegas, NV?